 If you have a favorite website that you want to automatically pull up when you go to the browser, you can set it as your homepage.
 Here's how.

 There are several reasons why we sometimes cannot browse on Samsung Galaxy 4.
-Below are most common ones and the troubleshooting steps that can fix it.
+Below are most common ones and the troubleshooting steps that can fix them.

 - 1Go to your regular browser, Internet browser.

-- 3Once you have go to the debug, simply tap on the options while you are on your internet browser.
+- 3Once you have gone to the debug, simply tap on the options while you are on your internet browser.

 If you do not want to use your regular browser, other browsers have a built in feature that you can simply enable it on the options menu.
 One good example is a Firefox browser for Android devices, here's how you enable it on your Fire Fox browser.

 - 2Press or go on to Menu on the browser then go to settings.